molnard/wasabipres2019/README.md

 In the past, traditional bitcoin mixers provide centralized way to obfuscate the ledger.
 The problem is that you have to send your coins into the mixer and they will send back the mixed bitcoin for you if they will...
 For example: Bitcoin fog worked for years without an issue had a good feedback but later it became a selective scam.
 You send the money it mixes but if you are sending a larger amount then it will take it.

 CoinJoin outputs should be equal regarding the amounts.
 Every attempts to change this is to risk that the CoinJoin can be deanomyzed.
 Imagine that a CoinJoin transaction is written in a format of a Sodoku game, the rows are the inputs, the columns are the outputs.
 Analyzing the amounts and filling the sodoku can reveal the relationship between inputs and outputs thus deanonymize the participants.
-(Sharedcoin works like this) we need fixed denominations.
+(Sharedcoin worksed like this) we need fixed denominations.

 Basically it works as follows.
 Wait enought participants to register into the coinjoin.
 They are just sending confirmed utxos as the inputs.
 If there is enought participants move forward construct the coinjoin transaction.
 Inputs and outputs are ready but the signatures are missing so send this partially constructed transaction back to the users let them verify it - for example if they are gettign back enough bitcoins.
 If it is OK they sign their inputs send it back to the coordinator where the transaction will be propagated to the network.
 Roughly speaking this is how it works.